N F C Cachemaille-Day

 E Coade Coade and Sealy

 Eleanor Coade (1733-1821) is a remarkable figure in late Georgian England, who was born in Exeter and after moving to London in 1759 was active on her own account as a linen draper there by the mid-1760s.
-Though generally known as ‘Mrs Coade’, she never married and in 1769 for reasons unknown she and her mother went into business with Daniel Pincot, a sculptor who is first found in 1765 and died in 1797.
+Though generally known as ‘Mrs Coade’, she never married and in 1769 in circumstances unknown she and her mother, also Eleanor, went into business with Daniel Pincot, a sculptor who is first found in 1765 and died in 1797.
 He owned a manufactory for artificial stone in Lambeth, which was not very successful.
-Within a short time and until 1799 she was in business by herself and her manifestly superior commercial business skills soon led to success.
+Within a short time and until 1799 she was in business by herself and her manifestly superior commercial business skills soon led to success in selling the product.
 One of her strengths was her use of eminent sculptors like J Flaxman and J Bacon as designers.
-The ‘stone’ itself was very hard and thus resistant to frost.
+The ‘stone’ itself was very hard and resistant to frost.
 It was fired over four days rather than being cast, thereby permitting very fine detail; larger works were cast in pieces and assembled with iron dowels.
-The ‘stone’ was the most successful of several attempts in the later C18 to produce such a substance and the notion that Mrs Coade invented a secret substance is without foundation.
-Its main use was external and among the buildings in Sussex where it is to be found are the Royal Pavilion, Brighton, Battle Abbey and (formerly) Arundel Castle.
-In churches, it was used mainly in monuments and Royal Arms.
+This was the most successful of several attempts in the later C18 to produce such a material and the notion that Mrs Coade invented a secret substance is without foundation.
+In churches, it was used mainly in monuments and fittings, in particular Royal Arms.
 In 1799 Mrs Coade took her cousin John Sealy as a partner and until his death in 1813 the business was known as Coade and Sealy (C and S).
 Though old by 1813, she resumed full control until her death, employing William Croggon (WC), also a relative, as a manager.
-Thereafter, the firm was run by Croggon and then his son Thomas, who diversified into other products and after bankruptcy in the late 1830s, the manufacture of ‘stone’ ceased.
+Thereafter, the firm was run by Croggon (d1835) and then his son Thomas, who diversified into other products.
+This development failed to improve a difficult financial position and in around 1833 the firm went bankrupt.
+Manufacture of ‘stone’ continued in a limited way and its latest known use for architectural purposes was at Harbridge church in 1838, Hampshire, though in the same church there is a monument apparently dating from 1841.